Organisation internationale de la Francophonie: Members

 Members of and participants in the Francophonie:

 Mauritania's membership was suspended on 26 August 2008, pending democratic elections, after a military coup d'état.
 Madagascar's membership was suspended in April 2009 due to an unconstitutional transfer of power on 17 March 2009.
 Mali's membership was also suspended in March 2012 due to a coup d'état, and then the Central African Republic was suspended at the 88th session of the CPF (March 2012), as well as Guinea-Bissau on 18 April 2012 for the same reason.
 Thailand, an observer nation, was suspended in 2014 following the 2013–14 political crisis.
 In 2018, Louisiana became the first US state to join, as an observer.
 In 2021, the government of Nova Scotia announced its intention to apply for observer status.
-In 2023, there was a coup in Gabon, which was condemned by the OIF, but unlike others, the country wasn’t suspended from the OIF.
+In 2023, there was a coup in Gabon, which was condemned by the OIF, but unlike others, the country wasn't suspended from the OIF.
 Gabon asked to be heard by the other members and the OIF member states finally decided not to suspend Gabon.

 In September 2024 the OIF lifted its sanctions on Guinea, which had been in place since 2021 following a military coup.
 In March 2025, Niger announced its withdrawal from the organization three years after it was suspended.
-This was followed by the withdrawal of Burkina Faso and Mali, which cited "selective application of sanctions" and "contempt for Mali’s sovereignty".
+This was followed by the withdrawal of Burkina Faso and Mali, which cited "selective application of sanctions" and "contempt for Mali's sovereignty".

-Although the French language is popular in Algeria and Algeria used to be a colony and later an internal part of France for a long time, it is currently not a member of the organization.
+Although the French language is popular in Algeria and Algeria used to be a colony and later an internal part of France, it is currently not a member of the organization.